 • Clear your car completely before you attempt to drive.

 • Slow down, although there are no hard and fast rules, it is estimated that at most you should be driving at half the speed limit.

 • Anticipate black ice in sheltered and shaded areas or near high walls, be especially cautious driving in those areas.

-• We have more tips for driving in snow this winter if you need to find out more.
+• We have more tips for driving in winter if you need to find out more.